Average Directional Index (ADX)

 Average True Range Band

 The ATR bands are an extension of the ATR concept.
 The idea is to plot an envelope around the stock price to evaluate if the stock prices are behaving “normally” or trending in a particular direction.
-In order to do this, the ATR band calculates the upper and lower band.
+To do this, the ATR band calculates the upper and lower band.

 What should you know?

-- To begin with a moving average of stock price is calculated
+- To begin with, a moving average of the stock price is calculated.

-- The ATR value is added to the moving average value, and this forms the upper envelop
+- The ATR value is added to the moving average value, and this forms the upper envelope.

-- The ATR value is subtracted to the moving average value, and this forms the lower envelop
+- The ATR value is subtracted to the moving average value, and this forms the lower envelope.

-- If the stock price penetrates either the upper or lower envelop, then the expectation is that the stock price will continue to move in the same direction.
-For example if the stock price has penetrated above the upper envelop, the expectation is that the stock will continue to move higher
+- If the stock price penetrates either the upper or lower envelop, the expectation is that the stock price will continue to move in the same direction.
+For example, if the stock price has penetrated above the upper envelop, the expectation is that the stock will continue to move higher.

-- You can even use the ATR bands as an alternate to the Bollinger Band trading system.
+- You can even use the ATR bands as an alternative to the Bollinger Bands trading system.
 You can read more about the Bollinger Band (section 15.2)

-When you load the ATR band from studies, you will be prompted for few inputs –
+When you load the ATR band from studies, you will be prompted for a few inputs –

-Before understanding the supertrend indicator, understanding the ATR is necessary as super trend employs ATR values to calculate the indicator values.
+Before understanding the supertrend indicator, understanding the ATR is necessary as the super trend employs ATR values to calculate the indicator values.
 The supertrend indicator is plotted over the price chart of the stock or the index.
-The indicator line changes its color between green and red based on the price moment in the underlying.
-Super trend does not predict the direction, rather once the direction is established it will guide you to initiate a position and suggests you to stay in the position till the trend sustains.
+The indicator line changes its colour between green and red based on the price moment in the underlying.
+The super trend does not predict the direction, rather once the direction is established, it will guide you by initiating a position and suggesting that you stay in the position until the trend sustains.

 What should you know?

-- When plotted, the supertrend indicator appears like a alternating green and red continuous line
+- When plotted, the supertrend indicator appears like an alternating green and red continuous line.

 - A buy signal is generated when the stock/index price turns greater than the indicator value.
-At this stage, the indicator color turn green and you can also see a crossover of the price versus the indicator (price greater than indicator value)
+At this stage, the indicator colour turns green, and you can also see a crossover of the price versus the indicator (price greater than indicator value)

 - A sell signal is generated when the stock/index price turns lesser than the indicator value.
-At this stage, the indicator color turn red and you can also see a crossover of the price versus the indicator (price lesser than indicator value)
+At this stage, the indicator colour turns red, and you can also see a crossover of the price versus the indicator (price lesser than indicator value)

 - The sell signal can be used to initiate a fresh short or exit long.
-Although waiting for the sell signal to exit the existing long position can sometime lead to taking a loss.
-So the trader should use his discretion here
+Although waiting for the sell signal to exit the existing long position can sometimes lead to the loss.
+So the trader should use his discretion here.

-When you select Supertrend indicator from the list of studies you will be prompted for two inputs – Period and Multiplier.
+When you select the Supertrend indicator from the list of studies, you will be prompted for two inputs – Period and Multiplier.

 The multiplier refers to a value by which the ATR will get multiplied.
-The default value on Kite is 3, so whatever is the value of ATR, it will get multiplied by 3.
-Multiplier is a crucial input for Super trend.
-If the multiplier value is too high, then lesser number of signals are generated.
-Likewise if the multiplier value is too small, then the frequency of signals increase, hence chances of generating false trading signals are quite high.
+The default value on Kite is 3, so whatever is the ATR value, it will get multiplied by 3.
+The multiplier is a crucial input for Super trend.
+If the multiplier value is too high, then a lesser number of signals are generated.
+Likewise, if the multiplier value is too small, then the frequency of signals increase, hence chances of generating false trading signals are quite high.
 I would suggest you keep this value between 3 and 4.

 Once the indicator is plotted, this is how it appears on the chart –

-Notice how the indicator changes the color as the price moves.
-Also, whenever the buy/sell signal is generated green and red arrows are generated (respectively) prompting the trader to go long or short on the stock.
+Notice how the indicator changes the colour as the price moves.
+Also, whenever the buy/sell signal is generated, green and red arrows are generated (respectively) prompting the trader to go long or short on the stock.

 Volume weighted average price (VWAP)

-VWAP is one of the one of the simplest indicators to use.
+VWAP is one of the simplest indicators to use.
 It works on the principle of averaging the traded price in terms of volume traded.
-Let me give you an example of to help you understand this better.
+Let me give you an example to help you understand this better.

 Here is how Infy traded between 14:30 and 14:35 on 2nd Nov 2016 –

 Now, we use this data and compute the VWAP price.
-In order to do this, we calculate the following –
+To do this, we calculate the following –

 - Typical price = which is the average price of High, Low, and close